walex111/Breaking-Bad-API/README.md

-Using Breaking Bad API to display characters from the show with React, Axios and scss.
+Using Breaking Bad API to display characters from the show with React, Fetch API and scss with search feature and animation.